🔐 What Is Thread Safety?

 3. Use Thread-Safe Collections

-Use classes from java.util.concurrent
+Use classes from java.util.concurrent, like:

 🧠 General Rule